List of Star Trek: Deep Space Nine characters: William J. Ross

 Vice Admiral William J. Ross (Barry Jenner), is the field commander of Starfleet forces during the Dominion War and the coordinator of Starfleet's defense of the Bolian and Bajoran fronts in the early stages of that war.

 During the first three months of the war, Ross comes under severe pressure to halt the advance of the Dominion.
 He makes Captain Sisko his adjutant.
 As the war progresses, Ross takes a much more tactical role rather than strategically planning the war effort.
 After the first battle of Chin'toka, Ross is posted aboard Deep Space Nine to command the Allied forces presently hemmed in at Chin'toka.
 During the Battle of Cardassia, Ross leads the Starfleet wing of the assault fleet.
-He devises the planned assault on Cardassia and, soon afterwards, presides over the signing of the Treaty of Bajor.
+He devises the planned assault on Cardassia and, after the war's abrupt conclusion, presides over the signing of the Treaty of Bajor.

 It is later revealed that Ross was one of the few Starfleet personnel to know of the existence of Section 31.
 Although he collaborates with Section 31 in one of their operations, like Julian Bashir, he staunchly maintains that he is not a member of the organization.

 Ross appeared in twelve episodes beginning with the season 6 episode "A Time to Stand".

 In 2016, the character was ranked as the 41st most important character of Starfleet within the Star Trek science fiction universe by Wired.

 Shakaar Edon

 Shakaar Edon (Duncan Regehr) was a resistance leader during the Occupation and later becomes First Minister of Bajor.

 As the head of Kira's resistance cell, he lets her go on her first raid at age 13 to fill in a vacancy in the ranks.

 After the Cardassians are defeated, Shakaar handily wins the position of Bajor's second post-occupation First Minister, defeating acting Minister Winn in an election.
 As he works with Kira in her role of senior Bajoran on DS9, Shakaar realizes he has fallen in love with her and they begin a relationship.
-He pushes to fast-track Bajor's admission to the UFP, but that act is postponed at the last minute by Sisko's pagh'tem'far (sacred vision) that it is not the right time.
+He pushes to fast-track Bajor's admission to the UFP, but that act is postponed at the last minute when Sisko receives a warning from the Prophets that it is not the right time.

 He and Kira part ways romantically, after a visit to the Kendra shrine on Bajor reveals that they are not meant to walk the same path.